aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 ##### bool ramNodeArray::isActor()

-Returns true if the ramNodeArray is ramActor.
+Returns true if the ramNodeArray is a ramActor.

 ---

 ##### bool ramNodeArray::isRigid()

-Returns true if the ramNodeArray is ramRigidBody.
+Returns true if the ramNodeArray is a ramRigidBody.

 ---

 ##### bool ramNodeArray::isTypeOf(ramNodeArrayType t)

-Returns true if the ramNodeArray is same type to `ramNodeArrayType t` which is defined in _ramActor.h_.
+Returns true if the ramNodeArray is the same type as `ramNodeArrayType t` which is defined in _ramActor.h_.

 	enum ramNodeArrayType
 	{